elibroftw/blog.elijahlopez.ca/content/posts/list-of-unethical-people.md

 The main culprit here is Mitch McConnell for introducing the amendment that would've allowed the FBI to spy in the first place.

-The right to privacy is a human right, not something that the government should think is a priviledge.
+The right to privacy is a human right, not something that the government should think is a privilege.
 Policies such as this force people to lose trust in authorities, become paranoid, and start using TOR and VPNs.
 The world should not be better because privacy preserving tools exist.
 The world should've already been good without these tools.

 - Thomas R. Carper (D-DE)
 - Robert P., Jr. Casey (D-PA)